Research Awards

 To be eligible for the German Innovation Award on Gambling Research, the nominee(s) must be affiliated with an academic research institution based in a German-speaking country (Eligible Authors).
 This includes Germany, Austria, and Switzerland.
 This ensures that the award is recognizing scholarship and promoting innovation within this specific region.

-In the case of research conducted by a team, only Eligible Authors may receive prize money but all contributing authors to the study are considered part of the nomination of the award (Contributing Authors[1]).
+In the case of research conducted by a team, only Eligible Authors may receive prize money pro rata to 30%, but all contributing authors to the study are considered part of the nomination of the award (Contributing Authors[1]).
 The contribution of each author to the research should be clearly indicated.
 Eligible Authors are expected to have made a substantive contribution to the conceptualization, methodology, investigation, and/or supervision of the research.[2]
+70% of the prize money goes to the submitting scientific research institution from Germany, Austria or Switzerland.

-The nominating institution is responsible for identifying all Eligible and Contributing Authors and coordinating the division of the prize money among Eligible Authors.
+The nominating institution is responsible for identifying all Eligible and Contributing Authors and coordinating the division of the prize money among Eligible Authors as well as the institution itself.
 This includes obtaining explicit agreement from all contributing authors on the nomination prior to submitting the nomination.
 The institution’s role in this regard ensures a fair and transparent process, recognizing all contributors to the innovative research appropriately.

 Authors at any stage of their career may be nominated for the main award.
 A Young Researcher Award is available for researchers within 10 years of receiving their terminal degree (e.g., PhD, Master).
 The Young Researcher Award and related prize are allocated only to lead authors.